Galbi short ribs

 It’s a delicious beef short rib dish that makes the most of a marinade of garlic, soy sauce, sesame oil, green onions, rice vinegar, mirin (rice wine), some brown sugar and possibly some pear juice or puree.

-The five or so millimeter-thin beef then gets a good quick and hot grilling to produce some nice markings and a bit of tasty char-broiled deliciousness that is a bit salty and a bit sweet.
+The five or so millimetre-thin beef then gets a good quick and hot grilling to produce some nice markings and a bit of tasty char-broiled deliciousness that is a bit salty and a bit sweet.

 The short rib-cut itself – also referred to as flanken – is a thin strip of beef cut across the rib to form oblong “buttons” of bone rather than cut parallel to the bone like a traditional beef rib that you might get at a southern barbecue joint.